-A disciplinary policy is a document which records the various stages and steps involved if an employee is to be disciplined by the company for any reason.
+A disciplinary policy is a document that records the various stages and steps to take if an employee is to be disciplined by the company for any reason.

-A disciplinary policy should outline the various stages involved as part of the procedure.
-Usually, the first stage as part of a disciplinary procedure is a verbal warning given to an employee by the employer.
-The final stage is the dismissal of the employee.
-Each of these stages, and what an employee can expect as part of each stage, should be explained in depth.
+A disciplinary policy should outline the various stages of the disciplinary procedure.
+Usually, the first stage is a verbal warning given to the employee.
+The final stage is usually the complete dismissal of the employee.
+Each of these stages, and what an employee can expect at each stage, should be explained.

-When writing a disciplinary policy, it is important that you research whether there are particular requirements which will dictate the content of your policy.
+When writing a disciplinary policy, you must research whether there are requirements your policy must comply with.
 For instance, in England & Wales, the ACAS Code of Practice is authoritative and should be complied with.

 HR policies are important to any start-up or SME for many reasons.
-Some of the reasons that HR policies are important are because they help:
+Some reasons why HR policies are important are because they:

-All HR policies laid down by an employer will help ensure all employees are treated fairly.
-An employer, by formally laying down a policy is laying down a framework based on which they will make future decisions.
+HR policies laid down by an employer will help ensure all employees are treated fairly.
+By formally laying down a policy, the employer lays down a framework for which they can make future decisions.

-One of the predominant purposes of setting down HR policies is to set clear expectations for employees.
-HR policies allow the employer to make clear the standards and behaviours that will be expected and accepted in the workplace.
-Clear expectations also help employees - they will have a clear idea of what they must do to succeed in the organisation and their career.
+One of the big reasons that HR policies are set down is to set clear expectations for employees.
+HR policies enable the employer to clarify the standards and behaviours that are expected and accepted in the workplace.
+Clear expectations also help employees gain a better idea of what they must do to succeed in the organisation and their careers.

-Some policies are intended to ensure a safe and healthy work environment for employees.
-This is, for instance, clearly the purpose of the Health and Safety Policy.
+Some policies will help ensure that there is a safe and healthy work environment for employees.
+An example of such a policy is the Health and Safety Policy.

-Some policies are intended to create an environment whereby people feel comfortable and safe.
-This is, for instance, clearly the purpose of the equal opportunities policy and anti-harassment policy as well.
+Some policies are intended to create an environment where people feel comfortable and safe.
+The equal opportunities policy and anti-harassment policy achieve this.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.